 Boys regularly fail academically, repeat grades and are punished more often than girls in elementary and secondary schools;

 Boys are expelled from high school in record numbers, and in some districts have only a 50% graduation rate;

 Men accounted for 82% of the US jobs lost in the current economic downturn and now for the first time in US history comprise a minority (49%) of the nation’s work force—according to the US Department of Labor;

 At last accounting, the National Institute of Health established that government grant monies at all levels devoted to the study of health problems (physical and emotional) unique to women totaled $3.4 billion, while those grants specific to general health problems suffered by both male and female totaled only $340 million;

 Your tax-deductible gift to the Foundation for Male Studies is both safe and secure.
-It will help us continue our efforts to build comprehensive research and programs that address the gap in scholarship and scientific research that exists between the study of males and females.
+It will help us continue our efforts to build comprehensive research and programs that address the gap in scholarship and scientific research and education that is holding us back as a nation.

 International politics continue to require the service of American males in the military.
 Those who die or are maimed become an outgrowth of the attitude that males are disposable;

 Our legal and family systems fail to honor the importance of men in families by awarding 90% of custody of children to mothers, effectively limiting fathers from family participation;

 Boys now represent 73% of children diagnosed with learning disabilities and 76% of those classified as emotionally disturbed—according to the US Department of Education;

 8 out of 10 children being medicated for behavioral problems are boys.
 Often these drugs are prescribed to quash the kinetics of boys in schools, while the real problem lies in the schools themselves—geared to the learning styles of girls.